 49 Degrees North Ski Resort Location

 49 Degrees North Ski Resort is located in the state of Washington, USA.
-This ski area is nearby the town of Chewelah, WA.
+This ski area is nearest the town of Chewelah, WA.

 Chewelah, WA 99109 USA